toggledbits/Reactor-docs/docs/Notify-Action.md

 Each notification method has its own requirements and limitations; see below.

+Except for the "Vera-native" method, all notification methods support an expression as the message to be sent.
+This is done by placing the expression between curly braces (`{...}`).
+For example, a message that inserts the expression variable `humidity` might look like this: `{ "The current humidity is " .. humidity .. "%" }`.
+Notice that the expression is entirely surrounded by the curly braces.
+The form `The current humidity is {humidity}%` is *incorrect and will not work*.
+Any valid expression may be used, and all operators and functions are available.
+For example, if you have temperature in degrees-C but you want your message in degrees-F, you can use `{ "The temperature is " .. ( temp * 1.8 + 32 ) ..
+"F" }`.

 ## Notification Methods

 The following notification methods are currently supported: